Our research is editorially independent but we may earn a commission for purchases made through our links.

-Lake Tekapo is a nature lover’s haven, whether it be the allure of the wildflowers that coat the hills in December or white powder which dusts the trees in June, intensifying the blue hues of the glacial waters.
+Lake Tekapo is a nature lover’s haven, whether it be the allure of the scenery in December or white powder which dusts the trees in June, intensifying the blue hues of the glacial waters.
 Residing on the South Island, New Zealand’s top natural wonder sits within the beloved surroundings of Mackenzie Country.
 With sweeping views of the Southern Alps, this destination is enhanced further by a striking night sky, extensive hiking trails, intriguing bike routes and scenic hilltops.
 There’s always a reason to be outside, even in the winter, in which you’ll find skiing and ice skating.
 Read on to discover more nature-focused experiences near one of New Zealand’s prettiest locations.

 YOU'RE ALL SET!